magnus-eriksson/router/README.md

 A one-file router with groups, prefix and before/after filters.

+> I'm not claiming that this router is faster or better than other routers out there.
+It's kind of hard to beat something like [nikic/FastRoute](https://github.com/nikic/FastRoute).
+The two main reasons for building this was: 1.
+I wanted a simple but yet flexible, plug and play router with minimal to none setup.
+2. It's fun to build stuff and you learn a lot from it!

 ## Install

 Clone this repository or use composer to download the library with the following command: